 Mike, our tour guide, gave us a quick run down of the food we were going to eat - North Eastern style Chinese steamed dumplings - an overview of the plates, bowls and cups on the table and how each is intended to be used for those not familiar, plus quick guide to the sauces: black vinegar, soy sauce and chili oil.

-The egg tarts were warm, lightly sweetened with a super flaky pastry.
+The egg tarts were warm and lightly sweetened with a super flaky pastry.
 If you've never had an egg tart I recommend giving one a try!

 Chinese Traditional Bun